 Although I will always love him, we went in very different directions with our lives.
 He will forever share some of my heart, but my spirit has invariably called me to travel.

 In the years since my divorce I have become a stronger, happier, and more peaceful woman.
-Both of my children are now adults, I have a gorgeous granddaughter – Marley – and dealt with the death of my beloved dog.
+Both of my children are now adults, I have a gorgeous granddaughter.
 I’ve learned to create beautiful yoga mat carriers out of repurposed clothes, to trust my feelings and how to let go.

-At 39 I became a grandmother to Marley.
+At 39 I became a grandmother.
 She calls me Lovey.
-Which inspired the name of my company and this blog.
+Which inspired the name of my this blog.
 She is my heart and my soul.
 I can not express into word how deeply in love with her I am.
 The laughter she brings out in me is unparalleled with anything I have known.
 I want her to be proud of me always.
 She is a motivation for me following my heart at this phase of my life.